jiaowcg88/Java-Projects/README.md

-## Homework 5 - Week 5

 ### Motivation
-* Demonstrate your ability to program using interfaces and inner classes in the Java programming language.
+*to program using interfaces and inner classes in the Java programming language.

 ### Instructions
 * There are two tasks to complete